Updated: 26-02-2026 at 3:30 PM

 Pre-Cooling Units: Pre-cooling units with cold storage and refrigerated transportation can be installed to help keep perishable items fresh.

-Common Infrastructure Facilities: This facilitates the collective export of several traders thereby optimizing resource utilization.
+Common Infrastructure Facilities: This facilitates the collective export of several traders, thereby optimising resource utilisation.

-Pre-Shipment Treatment Facilities: These are facilities such as irradiation centers for pre-shipment treatments like Vapour Heat Treatment (VHT), and Hot Water Dip Treatment (HWDT) to meet the Phyto-Sanitary requirements of importing countries.
+Pre-Shipment Treatment Facilities: These are facilities such as irradiation centres for pre-shipment treatments like Vapour Heat Treatment (VHT), and Hot Water Dip Treatment (HWDT) to meet the Phyto-Sanitary requirements of importing countries.

 Quality development assistance as rendered by APEDA includes the following: